ddepasquali/a11y-balance-mac/README.md

 ## Versions
 - `v1.0.0` - first public build, balance compiled to 0.25; Apple Silicon prebuilt under `Release/a11y-balance-mac-1.0-macos-arm64.zip`.
 Changing the balance requires editing the source and rebuilding.
-- `v2.0.0` (current, untagged) - CLI `--balance` support and templated LaunchAgent; third-party apps/installers can embed the daemon and preconfigure balance without touching the source.
+- `v2.0.0` - CLI `--balance` support and templated LaunchAgent; third-party apps/installers can embed the daemon and preconfigure balance without touching the source.
 Install via `./Scripts/install.sh` (optionally `BALANCE=0.35 ./Scripts/install.sh`) to set the persisted balance; no new prebuilt released yet.

-## Install v2.0.0 (current, from source)
+## Install v2.0.0
 Default balance is 0.25.
 Override it without rebuilding by passing `BALANCE`:
 ```bash
 ./Scripts/install.sh                  # installs with balance=0.25